 - A student that is not feeling well will typically be brought to the Health office and the family will be called to pick up the student.
-Please be sure you have someone that is listed as an authorized pickup in the FACTS family portal and that they can be at school within 30 minutes. - To return to school, some testing may be required or recommended. - Once home, please update the Health team about how your student is doing.
-Please seek guidance from the Health team at health@ngfs.org regarding next steps. - Please wait for clearance from the Health team before returning to school. - If your student will be out of school, you may notify your student's teachers.
+Please be sure you have someone that is listed as an authorized pickup in the FACTS family portal that can be at school within 30 minutes. - Before the student returns to school, please send a status update to health@ngfs.org; the School Nurse will provide guidance for next steps. - COVID testing may be recommended in certain situations. - Please wait for clearance before returning to school. - If your student will be out of school, it is helpful to notify your student's teachers.
 You do not need to share health details with your student's teachers.